 A survivor of abuse has to get used to the way some people look at them when they know.
 I have had to get used to that.

-People tend to look with a mixture of curiosity, fear, uncertainty or they look away.
-People are nervous around survivors.
+I would describe it as a mixture of curiosity, fear, uncertainty or they might look away.
+Some people are nervous around survivors.
+They’re not sure how to speak to us or what to say.

-I recognise shunning as it happened to me once before, after being admitted to a psychiatric hospital twelve years ago.
+Despite being slow on the uptake, I recognise shunning as it happened to me once before when I was admitted to a psychiatric hospital twelve years ago.
 After speaking out and telling a friend about the abuse I was met with anger and hurt.

 Now I’m stronger.
-I think this is unacceptable.
+I think these responses are unacceptable.
 Turning away may make people feel better but it doesn’t mean that abuse of children doesn’t exist just because you put your fingers in your ears and sing “la la la”.
-I’ve noticed that these friends who turned away and couldn’t meet my eye were the most vocally ‘anti-racist’ when Black Lives Matter gained momentum last year.
+I’ve noticed that these friends who turned away and couldn’t meet my eye were the most vocally anti-racist when Black Lives Matter gained momentum last year.
 They post on social media about their willingness to “have tough conversations.”
 They are the ones who are “listening and ready to learn.”
+I find the hypocricy of this hard to stomach.

-Why is it that society can be enraged by one type of abuse of a fellow human being, but turn away from another type?
+How is it that society can be enraged by one type of abuse of a fellow human being but turn away from another type?
 Who gets to decide that sexual abuse of children is so unsavoury, so unpalatable, that it’s best we don’t talk about it at all?

 Nearly a quarter of young adults (24.1%) experienced sexual abuse (including contact and non-contact), by an adult or by a peer during childhood“Child abuse and neglect in the UK today” (Radford et al, 2011)

-By bearing witness to others’ stories we break the taboo, we encourage more people to lose their shame and speak out and we create an environment that’s more aware, one in which it is harder for the perpetrator to hide.
+By bearing witness to others’ stories we allow the taboo to be broken, we encourage more people to lose shame and speak out, and we create an environment that’s more aware; one in which it is harder for the perpetrator to hide.

 By bearing witness, we act on preventing child sexual abuse.